fermisda/condb2/docs/client_installation.rst

         $ pip install .

-Once the client is installed, ConDB library module will be available as ``condb2``:
+Once the client is installed, ConDB2 library module will be available as ``condb2``:

     .. code-block:: python